Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **24th April 2015**

-* Added spell slots to the first page
+* Added spell slots to the Core page
 * Cleaned up a few pages by adding tooltips for the text that was there.
 * Changed colors on a lot of buttons and tabs